Beautiful One

 Kit didn’t say a word she just stared out the window.

 “I’m sorry you had to find out that way.
-I was going to stop by tonight and tell you myself.”
+I was going to stop by

 “How thoughtful of you.
 So.
 What do you want?”